 Before starting work in the clean rooms or before starting a new process you should find as much information as possible on the process and the products that will result from the process.
 And of course you should learn the basic rules of good “house keeping”.

-The first text you have to read, understand and sign is the Lab Safety Guide.
+The first text you must read, understand and sign is the Lab Safety Guide.
 Please find as much info as possible concerning the safety issues discussed in this guide and talk to people with chemical knowledge and clean room experience before you sign the form.
-The signed form should be given to Jay Sahote (room 713) before any clean room work can start.
+The signed form should be given to Susan Brace (room 713) before any clean room work can start.

 Once your training in the clean room has commenced you will need to deal with the health and safety issues of the processes you want to run in the clean room.
-To help you with this, you need to fill in the COSHH Form .
-Filling in the COSHH form for your process will make you aware of the potential risks of your process and will help you to deal with safety, health, disposal issues and accidents that might results from your process.
-More information on why completing COSHH forms are necessary for a safe working place can be found in this Powerpoint
+To help you with this, you need to complete the COSHH Form .
+Completing the COSHH form for your process will make you aware of the potential risks of your process and will help you to deal with safety, health, disposal issues and accidents that might results from your process.
+Our Powerpoint explains the process and why it is important.

-Information that you need on the COSHH form is normally supplied with the Material Safety Data Sheets (MSDS) that comes together with your ordered chemicals.
+Information that you need on the COSHH form is normally supplied with the Material Safety Data Sheets (MSDS) that come with your ordered chemicals.
 Note that all purchases of chemicals need to be approved by Dr. Munir Ahmad or Dr. Zahid Durrani.
-You can find MSDS databases on the web or we have a database of the MSDS of the most commonly used products in our lab.
-If you don’t find the MSDS for your chemicals in our database, please pass them to Jay Sahote to update our database.
+You can find MSDS databases online or we have our own MSDS database of the most commonly used products in our lab.
+If you don’t find the MSDS for your chemicals in our database, please pass details to Susan Brace to update.

 Risk and safety phrases are just numbers that might not mean anything.
 This link contains all essential info in the COSHH form.
 Some example COSHH forms on commonly run processes in the group are also available.
 Please do not copy and paste them but use them to check if you have filled in your own COSHH form correctly.

-After filling in and understanding the COSHH form you can hand the forms to Mrs Jay Sahote in room 713.
+After you have ensured you have understood and completed the COSHH form, please submit to Mrs Susan Brace in room 713.
 If you are not a member of the OSD group, you will need to complete an additional form.
-Please see Dr Munir Ahmad or Mrs Jay Sahote for this.
+Please see Dr Munir Ahmad or Mrs Susan Brace for this.

 We wish you success in your research in a safe work environment.